“I envision our land and people liberated from the shackles of fossil fuel dependence.”Nadine Narindrankura,

 2) Taking care of families and workers

-NGS owners and the federal government cannot be allowed to simply walk away and lock the gate behind them.
-NGS was developed in part to ensure the financial stability of the Hopi and Navajo tribes.
+NGS owners, the federal government, and Peabody cannot be allowed to simply walk away and lock the gate behind them.
+NGS and coal mining operations were developed in part to ensure the financial stability of the Hopi and Navajo tribes.

-While coal has become economically unsustainable, that does not mean that the owners can walk away from their obligations to the tribal governments and the workers and communities that have come to rely on the plant.
+While coal has become economically unsustainable, that does not mean that those that profited for decades off of the use of Navajo resources can walk away from their obligations to the tribal governments and the workers and communities that have come to rely on the plant and the work from the mines.
 Together, the Navajo Generating Station and the mine that feeds it employ about 800 people.
 Closure plans must include steps to ensure that families and workers are not left behind and forgotten.
 Now is the time to invest in job retraining and assistance to help the local communities in this transition.

 3) Cleaning up decades of coal-related pollution